João Ricardo Vieira: Career

 In September 2023, the Rattlers won Thunder Days for the second year in a row.
 Also, at Thunder Days, Vieira recorded his 400th career qualified ride, becoming only the eighth rider in PBR history to do so.
 Later in early October of that year, the Rattlers won their own hometown event at Rattler Days for the second year in a row as well.
 In late October of that year, the Rattlers succeeded in making it to final round of the Team Series Championship against the Austin Gamblers.
 The Rattlers ended up defeating the Gamblers to win the PBR Team Series championship title.
 Vieira himself was crowned the event MVP, as he was the best performing individual rider of the Championship event.

 In 2024, the Texas Rattlers were eliminated after the second day of the Team Series Championship.

 In January 2025, the Texas Rattlers defeated the Austin Gamblers to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Houston, Texas.
 In April of the same year, the Rattlers again defeated the Gamblers to win the Monster Energy Team Challenge at the UTB event in Nampa, Idaho.

 In the 2025 offseason between the UTB and Team Series tours, Vieira's contract with the Texas Rattlers had expired.
 As a result, he became an unsigned free agent and was picked up by the Florida Freedom to now ride for said team beginning that summer.

 The Florida Freedom were the 2025 PBR Team Series regular-season champions.
 As a result, they, as well as second-place Austin Gamblers and third-place Texas Rattlers (Vieira's previous team) received first-round byes and automatically qualified for the second day of the Team Series Championship.
 The Freedom and Gamblers were eliminated after the second day of the event.

+In mid-February 2026, the Florida Freedom defeated the Nashville Stampede to win the Monster Energy Team Challenge at the UTB event in Pittsburgh, Pennsylvania.
+The following week, the Freedom defeated the Carolina Cowboys to win the Monster Energy Team Challenge at the UTB event in Jacksonville, Florida.
+In March, the Freedom defeated the New York Mavericks to win the Monster Energy Team Challenge at the UTB event in Little Rock, Arkansas.
+Vieira ended his cycle with the Florida Freedom after the end of the 2026 UTB regular season in April.
+He then returned to riding for the Texas Rattlers.

+Personal life

+Vieira resides in Decatur, Texas, with his family.